Delete Attributes

 It can then only be received and processed if the Relationship is reactivated.

-Furthermore, the Notification is also queued if the peer is currently in deletion but not yet deleted.
+Furthermore, the Notification is also queued if the Attribute recipient is currently in deletion but not yet deleted.

-It can then only be received and processed if the peer cancels its deletion.
+It can then only be received and processed if the Attribute recipient cancels its deletion.